fantastapack/csharp-guidelines/docs/csharp/fundamentals/coding-style/coding-style.md

     _logger.LogError(ex, $"Error trying to deserialize customer {csCode}.");
     ```

-   Worse - Do not put the exception message in the log message
+    Worse - The exception message does not need to be in the log message

     ```csharp
     _logger.LogError(ex, $"Error trying to deserialize customer {csCode}.
 Exception: {ex.Message}");